xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ### Extending applications

-In "war world" there is a a very handy thing as overlays: when we can apply our resources "above" existing war.
-This way we can replace existing files (hack & tune) and add our own files so they would live inside app as they were always be there.
+In the "WAR world" there is a very handy thing called overlays: when we can apply our resources "above" existing war.
+This way we can replace existing files (hack & tune) and add our own files so they would live inside the app as if they had always been there.

-In order to achieve similar goals there is a application extension mechanism.
+In order to achieve similar goals, there is an application extension mechanism.

-For example we application:
+For example, we have an application:

 ```java
 .bundles(ServerPagesBundle.app("projectName-ui", "com.app.ui", "/")